Click here to submit an English Honors Application online.

 Note: For creative writing theses, a "chapter" might be a short story, a creative nonfiction essay, or a fascicle or cluster of poems.
 Like a main body chapter in a critical thesis project, such a creative unit would be between 10 and 15 pages.
 The "introduction" very often is a researched critical essay or a researched lyrical essay of 10 or 12 pages, in which the student author makes what is called a "poetics statement" that situates her original writing and the formal and conceptual decisions underlying her craft in relationship to other writers and/or a critically recognized literary tradition (such as ecopoetics, stream-of-consciousness fiction, the contemporary lyric poem).

 Fall (while registered for English 498)

-Early Nov A brief prospectus that gives a chapter-by-chapter “plan” for your project as a whole
+early November: Continue developing your annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project, as a whole.

-December Turn in to the Honors Director your first chapter and a progress report from your thesis
+mid-December: Submit to the Honors Director your first chapter and a progress report from your thesis advisor.

 At the end of the Fall semester, you will be notified if you receive an “S” or “U” for English 498.
-Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will be permitted to register for English 499 in the Spring.
-Students who receive a “U” are responsible for all the requirements of English major in order to graduate.
+Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will receive an "S" for English 498 and will be permitted to register for English 499 in the Spring.
+Students who receive a "U" will be disallowed from continuing with the Honors program.
+In order to graduate, students who receive a “U” for English 498 are responsible for all the usual requirements of English major.